Sat, Feb 22nd or Mar 9th, 2020 11am-3pm

 Come and learn to use the gifts of the Balsam Poplar tree.
 We will go from Harvest to creation of a Take-Home Medicine Chest of balsam bud goodies!
 Uses of the balsam poplar & other poplar-family cousins for food, medicine, shelter, and household tools will be discovered in a celebration of the Plant Nation.
 See images from previous Balsam Harvest Fests.

 This Festival of Poplars is part herb-walk, part traditional apothecary experience.
 We will harvest our medicines and make them over a fire, with fresh bannock and herbal tea.
-Kids of all ages are welcome with their parent or guardian; ages 0-9 are free, ages 10-18 are only $10 each.
+Kids of all ages are welcome with their parent or guardian, there is a playground in Pearce Estate Park; ages 0-7 are free, ages 8-12 are only $10 each.

 What to Expect:– Meet the cousins of Balsam, the Poplar family!
 They are a close-knit bunch!